-Second, when programming against this model, intuitions about the meaning of certain predicates, like EltParent, have to be adjusted slightly.
+As a final remark, when programming against this model, intuitions about the meaning of certain predicates, like EltParent, have to be adjusted slightly.
 Specifically, we must view EltParent as a many-to-many relation, since, as the example above illustrates, the element e1 can have more than one parent.
-As such, our logical model of the DOM is a graph recording the history of parent/child relationships between nodes.
+As such, our logical model of the DOM is a graph, rather than a tree.
+However, our experience indicates that this imposes little, if any, burden on the programmer.
+On the contrary, programming extensions with $(\mathcal{L}; \mathcal{P})$ -safety as the goal allows extension authors (at least from a security standpoint) to be largely unconcerned with the interleavings of extension code and JavaScript, which is a significant simplification.

-C. Safety by typing
+C. Safety by Typing